 The average household wealth, meanwhile, decreased by an average of 5.6% during the first quarter of 2020, the largest drop since the 1950s.
 At one time, almost 10% of US citizens were out of work.

-To keep track of whose wealth has soared highest, and who is currently heading the list of the super-rich, here are the 15 richest CEOs of the United States as of January 2021.
+To keep track of whose wealth has soared highest, and who is currently heading the list of the super-rich, here are the 15 richest CEOs of the United States as of April 2022.

-#2 – Elon Musk (Tesla and SpaceX)
+#1 – Elon Musk (Tesla and SpaceX)

-Musk (49) co-founded the electronic payment-provider PayPal and aerospace company SpaceX.
+Musk (50) co-founded the electronic payment-provider PayPal and aerospace company SpaceX.
 He is the current CEO and major shareholder of electric car manufacturer Tesla.

 After Tesla’s addition to the S&P 500, Musk’s net worth rose by $35 billion in the first week of January 2021 alone.
 After a time of going head to head with Jeff Bezos, he finally passed the then-Amazon CEO last year.

-#4 – Warren Buffett (Berkshire Hathaway)
+#2 – Warren Buffett (Berkshire Hathaway)

-Buffett, who recently celebrated his 90th birthday, has become known as an investing icon.
+Buffett is widely known as an investing icon.
 Nicknamed ‘The Oracle of Omaha’, after his hometown in Nebraska, he has acquired a large following of aspiring investors.
 Buffett started investing in the stock market in 1942, at only 11 years old.

 From childhood hustles like selling chewing gum and delivering newspapers to graduating from Columbia Business School, Buffett consistently pursued wealth.
 After first investing in Berkshire Hathaway – then a New England textile manufacturer – in 1962, he became chairman in 1965.
 He holds the role to this day, with Berkshire now established as a holding company for a multitude of businesses.